Tuesday, October 29, 2024

 Heather Deixler, Latham & Watkins LLP, San Francisco, CA

-Patrick Harrigan, Epic
+Patrick Harrigan, Epic, Verona, WI

 10. A Fireside Chat: Corporate Enforcement and Voluntary Self-Disclosure in the Health Care Industry (Advanced)